dnl07/Apollon/README.md

 Initialize with own options:
 ```
 {
-    "stopwords": ["string"],
-    "ngramsize": 0
+  "nGramSize": 3,
+  "stopwordsSource": "Default",
+  "stopWords": [
+    "string"
+  ]
 }
 ```

+Default stopwords are included by default (`stopwordsSource: "Default"`).
+Additional words can be added alongside them (`"DefaultAndCustom"`), or the default list can be ignored entirely to use only custom stopwords (`"Custom"`).

-- TODO: ```GET /engine/status``` - Returns the status of the engine and additional information about the used structures (like index size or total number of documents)
+- ```GET /engine/status``` - Returns the status of the engine and additional information about the used structures (like index size or total number of documents)

 Example response:
 ```